 - Precautions to take to stay safe on a Jon boat

-- Jon boats: safe or not?
+- Summary: Are Jon boats safe or not

 Design factors that affect the stability of Jon boats